Naval Medical Research Unit Indo Pacific: Location

 NAMRU-2 was founded as Naval Medical Research Unit 2, at Rockefeller University in New York City in 1944 with Captain Thomas Rivers as commanding officer.
-It moved to Guam in 1945 to study medical problems of the Navy and Marine Corps during World War II pacific operations.
-In 1955 Commander Robert Allan Phillips convinced US naval leadership that a research presence was needed in the pacific region.
-NAMRU-2 was reestablished in Taipei, Taiwan in 1955 with now Captain Phillips as its commanding officer.
+It moved to Guam in 1945 to study medical problems of the Navy and Marine Corps during World War II Pacific operations.
+In 1955 Commander Robert Allan Phillips convinced US naval leadership that a research presence was needed in the Pacific region.
+NAMRU-2 was reestablished in Taipei, Taiwan in 1955 with Captain Phillips as its commanding officer.
 Phillips would remain as commander for the next 10 years.

 In 1966, NAMRU-2 opened a detachment at the Naval Support Activity Hospital in Da Nang, South Vietnam.
 It was here that Lieutenant Myron Tong performed some of his seminal research into pathogens infecting combat wounds resulting in the first descriptions of acinetobacter baumannii infection in combat casualties.
 The research detachment would remain until 1970 when it was disestablished.